 Hypothetical growth of dollars: For illustrative purposes only.
 Assumes no withdrawals or contributions.
 The performance results shown were calculated assuming reinvestment of dividends and income and take into account both realized and unrealized capital gains and losses.

 IMPORTANT INFORMATION: Separately Managed Accounts (SMAs) are investment services provided by Legg Mason Private Portfolio Group, LLC (LMPPG), a federally registered investment adviser.
-Client portfolios are managed based on investment instructions or advice provided by one or more of the following Legg Mason-affiliated sub-advisers: Western Asset Management, LLC.
+Client portfolios are managed based on investment instructions or advice provided by one or more of the following Franklin Resources, Inc affiliated sub-advisers: Western Asset Management, LLC.
 Management is implemented by LMPPG, the designated sub-adviser or, in the case of certain programs, the program sponsor or its designee.

 Professional money management may not be suitable for all investors.
 Factual information relating to the securities discussed was obtained from sources believed to be reliable, but there can be no guarantee as to its accuracy.
 It should not be assumed that investments made in the future will be profitable or will equal the performance of the securities discussed in the material.